-- Marking Highlight the WALT

-- Success Criteria to be completed by child and by teacher

-- Green highlighting in text

-- S,P,G at a deeper level

-- ETIW issues to be picked up

-- NOW task written

-- iv) Focused Other Marking from time to time, the teacher may consider it beneficial to mark work other than writing in a focused way.
-This is not expected but within the teacher toolkit. eg a focus to address a subject-specific issue.
-ETIW issues also to be picked up.

-- v) Light marking eg homework books acknowledging and recognising attainment, progress, success, effort and/or completion of work.
+- iv) Focused Other Marking from time to time, the teacher may consider it beneficial to mark work other than writing in a focused way eg if Science recording a main focus. - v) Light marking eg homework books acknowledging and recognising attainment, progress, success, effort and/or completion of work.
 At Courtney, this would look like ticks/dots, highlighting the WALT if appropriate and/or a 'well done' type comment.
-ETIW issues still need to be picked up.

-- vi) Self-Assessment and Peer Assessment during which children review their own and each other's learning against the success criteria.
+Any glaring ETIW issues still need to be picked up. - vi) Self-Assessment and Peer Assessment during which children review their own and each other's learning against the success criteria.
+No child should write in another child's book (use post-it notes).